 Applications will be reviewed in the Fall for projects for the following academic year.

-Semi-finalists will be identified in early Nov.
+Semi-finalists will be identified in late Nov.
 2018 and may be asked to provide supplementary materials or respond to reviewer queries by Jan.
 4, 2019.

 Interested parties should submit the Artist-in-Residence Proposal form online, and provide Artist CVs, and work samples via email to firstname.lastname@example.org with "Artist-Proposal" and the proposer’s name in the subject line.